-Table 15 below shows the TDS criteria were met in all Zones except 1D.
+Table 15 below shows the TDS 500 mg/l criteria were met in all Zones except 1E.
+The 133% of background criteria were met in Zones 1C and 2.
 The TDS criteria in Zone 4 is expressed only as a percentage above background, and background in Zone 4 has not been defined.
 DRBC has no TDS criteria in Zones 5 and 6, presumably because TDS in marine waters is naturally high.